nixworks/public/news/2013/09/16/index.md

 ##### Typhoon Nari
 ### [Typhoon Man-yi hits central Japan with concerns raised about a possible impact on the stricken Fukushima Daiichi Nuclear Power Plant. ](/news/2013/09/16/typhoon-man-yi-hits-central-japan-with-concerns-raised-about-a-possible-impact-on-the-stricken-fukushima-daiichi-nuclear-power-plant.md)
-_Context: Fukushima Daiichi Nuclear Power Plant, Typhoon Nari, Japan_
+_Context: Japan, Fukushima Daiichi Nuclear Power Plant, Typhoon Nari_

 ##### Colorado
 ### [Rain continues in the American state of Colorado as more than 1,200 people remain unaccounted for in the current floods. ](/news/2013/09/16/rain-continues-in-the-american-state-of-colorado-as-more-than-1-200-people-remain-unaccounted-for-in-the-current-floods.md)